cstrawberry/predictive-universe/docs/paper/02_foundations.md

 *   **(I) Physical Instantiation:** The pattern must be embodied in a physical configuration or process, linking it to physical dynamics, resource costs, and thermodynamic constraints.
 *   **(S) Substrate Independence:** The functional content of the pattern (its potential to reduce uncertainty) is, in principle, substrate-independent and can be represented on different physical substrates.
 *   **(E) System Enablement:** Information potential is relative to a system capable of detecting and processing the pattern to improve its predictions ($C \ge K_0$, $M_t \in \mathcal{M}$).
-*   **(F) Functional Potential (Predictive Improvement):** The defining characteristic and "value" of information lies in its objective potential to improve the system's predictive quality (increase $\Delta Q$, decrease PE) by reducing relevant uncertainty.
+*   **(F) Functional Potential.** Let $\mathcal{M}$ denote the admissible class of inference/prediction procedures available to the system under the POP constraints (energy, time, and complexity).
+There exists an $M\in\mathcal{M}$ and a measurable feature/event $E$ in the relevant $\sigma$‑algebra (e.g., a detectable regularity) with nonzero probability such that the expected predictive improvement is strictly positive:
+    $$
+    \mathbb{E}\big[\Delta Q \mid E;\, M\big] > 0.
+    $$
+    Equivalently, there exists an admissible procedure and an operationally relevant input distribution under which the system achieves $\mathbb{E}[\Delta Q]>0$.
 *   **(R) Relevant States:** The states about which uncertainty can be reduced are determined contextually by the system's operational goals as defined by its specific POP.

 In essence, information is any physically grounded pattern exploitable by a predictive system to achieve measurable improvements in its predictive performance relevant to its adaptive goals.

 **2.3.2 Definition 2 (Def 2): Prediction-Based Knowledge**

-A system possesses knowledge to the extent that its internal models ($M_t$) can effectively process available information (Definition 1) to generate predictions yielding quantifiable predictive improvement ($\Delta Q > 0$) in its state concerning variables relevant to its POP (Axiom 1).
-Knowledge is the realized capacity, embodied in the system's structure and dynamics, for effective prediction that facilitates measurable improvements in predictive quality (e.g., reduced entropy $\Delta H < 0$, reduced KL divergence $\Delta D_{KL} < 0$, or increased operational performance).
-It represents the accumulated, functional residue of successful adaptation cycles that have encoded discovered regularities into the system's predictive machinery.
+A system possesses knowledge to the extent that its internal models ($M_t$) can effectively process available information (Definition 1) to generate predictions yielding quantifiable predictive improvement ($\Delta Q > 0$) with respect to variables relevant to its POP.
+Knowledge is the realized capacity, embodied in the system’s structure and dynamics, for effective prediction that facilitates measurable improvements in predictive quality (e.g., reduced entropy $\Delta H < 0$, reduced KL divergence $\Delta D_{KL} < 0$, reduced Bayes risk, or increased operational performance).
+It represents the accumulated, functional residue of successful adaptation cycles that have encoded discovered regularities into the system’s predictive machinery.

 **2.4 Predictive Physical Complexity ($C_P$) and Operational Measures**